LionelDraghi/ArchiCheck/Doc/README.txt

 To contribute:
 The easiest way to contribute (at this stage) is to use darcs, and to submit darcs patches, whatever is changed or added in the code, tests, text file, etc.

+The shortest tuto:
+> darcs clone --lazy https://hub.darcs.net/LioD/ArchiCheck  # should be already done
+> *hack code*
+> darcs record -a -m "what my patch does"
+> darcs send
+> *send the generated patch file to lionel.draghi at gmail.com *

+More on working with darcs:
 Getting started with darcs :  <http://darcs.net/QuickStart>.

 But anyway, any idea, feedback or contribution is welcome <here at lionel.draghi@free.fr>.

 About: Status Quo:
 Archicheck is a mockup, with only few functionnality (but essential one), and not really tested on real, big software.

 It currently process only Ada sources, but is designed to accept other languages, and multi-languages projet.

 (This objective resulted for exemple in the OpenToken package adoption).